-MARCH 5, 2020: Governor Hogan declared a State of Emergency and Existence of Catastrophic Health Emergency - COVID-19.

-MARCH 13, 2020: Governor Hogan issued an Executive Order to Expand Access to Child Care by giving authority to MSDE Superintendent Dr. Karen Salmon to suspend certain regulations and permit family and friend child care for up to five unrelated children in the provider's home.

-MARCH 25, 2020: Governor Hogan issued an Executive Order defining essential person and authorized Dr. Salmon to close child care programs.

-MARCH 26, 2020: Dr. Salmon announced the extension of school closures until April 24, and the indefinite closure of child care facilities not serving essential personnel.

-MARCH 27, 2020: Governor Hogan ordered all child care programs in the state temporarily closed.

-MARCH 30, 2020: Registered child care providers and other partners began providing child care services only to the children of essential personnel.
-Child care tuition is paid for by the State.

-APRIL 17, 2020: Dr. Salmon announced the extension of school closures until May 15, 2020.

-APRIL 24, 2020: Dr. Salmon announced additional grant payments of \$2,000 to child care providers serving the children of essential personnel.

-MAY 13, 2020: Governor Hogan issued an Executive Order opening additional businesses, organizations, establishments, and facilities, while keeping others closed.

-MAY 15, 2020: Dr. Salmon announced beginning Saturday, May 16, 2020, approved EPCC and EPSA sites that have available space may begin accepting children of parents from businesses newly reopened by the Governor.
-Parents of these children would pay tuition directly to the provider.
+- MARCH 5, 2020: Governor Hogan declared a State of Emergency and Existence of Catastrophic Health Emergency - COVID-19 - MARCH 13, 2020: Governor Hogan issued an Executive Order to Expand Access to Child Care by giving authority to MSDE Superintendent Dr. Karen Salmon to suspend certain regulations and permit family and friend child care for up to five unrelated children in the provider's home. - MARCH 25, 2020: Governor Hogan issued an Executive Order defining essential person and authorized Dr. Salmon to close child care programs. - MARCH 26, 2020: Dr. Salmon announced the extension of school closures until April 24, and the indefinite closure of child care facilities not serving essential personnel. - MARCH 27, 2020: Governor Hogan ordered all child care programs in the state temporarily closed. - MARCH 30, 2020: Registered child care providers and other partners began providing child care services only to the children of essential personnel.
+Child care tuition is paid for by the State. - APRIL 17, 2020: Dr. Salmon announced the extension of school closures until May 15, 2020. - APRIL 24, 2020: Dr. Salmon announced additional grant payments of \$2,000 to child care providers serving the children of essential personnel. - MAY 13, 2020: Governor Hogan issued an Executive Order opening additional businesses, organizations, establishments, and facilities, while keeping others closed. - MAY 15, 2020: Dr. Salmon announced beginning Saturday, May 16, 2020, approved EPCC and EPSA sites that have available space may begin accepting children of parents from

-JUNE 8, 2020: Maryland State Department of Education (MSDE) no longer provides payment for child care services for essential persons.
-Parents will be responsible for payment for all child care services, and EPCC and EPSA programs may collect tuition.

-JUNE 10, 2020: All parents eligible to access child care services.
-All child care providers may reopen, as long as they follow all health department protocols listed on the MSDE website and adhere to class size restrictions.

-JULY 20, 2020: Any remaining EPSA approved sites will no longer be permitted to operate; unlicensed Family and Friend Care will no longer be allowed; MSDE will make payments for Child Care Scholarship invoices to all child care providers serving families in the Child Care Scholarship program based on attendance, rather than enrollment.
+- businesses newly reopened by the Governor.
+Parents of these children would pay tuition directly to the provider. - JUNE 8, 2020: Maryland State Department of Education (MSDE) no longer provides payment for child care services for essential persons.
+Parents will be responsible for payment for all child care services, and EPCC and EPSA programs may collect tuition. - JUNE 10, 2020: All parents eligible to access child care services.
+All child care providers may reopen, as long as they follow all health department protocols listed on the MSDE website and adhere to class size restrictions. - JULY 20, 2020: Any remaining EPSA approved sites will no longer be permitted to operate; unlicensed Family and Friend Care will no longer be allowed; MSDE will make payments for Child Care Scholarship invoices to all child care providers serving families in the Child Care Scholarship program based on attendance, rather than enrollment. - JULY 1, 2021: Following the release of a new Face Covering Recommendation by the Maryland Department of Health, MSDE issues further clarification regarding face covering, physical distancing and visitors in childcare settings. - JULY 7, 2021: Using federal funds made available through the American Recovery Plan Act, MSDE opens Child Care Stabilization Grant Application process. - AUGUST 13, 2021 Maryland Department of Health and MSDE issue revised P-12 School and Child Care COVID-19 Guidance.